 - If there are non-linear loads, what’s the maximum voltage you expect?

 - The short-circuit MVA for the single and three-phase setups.
 You also need zero, negative, positive, reactance, and resistance sequences (if applicable).

-- Use the basic frequency to get rated voltage and kVa/MVA, as well as negative reactance.
+- Use the basic frequency to get rated voltage, kVa/MVA, and negative reactance.
 Do this for both the generators and the motors.

 - You’ll need kV ratings of any shunt reactors and capacitors.